TheRealAnonymous008/quartz/content/personal/ideas/Animals.md

 * [Bees](https://www.youtube.com/watch?v=M6hGjh9SJ_M) have some displays of intelligence ranging from knowing basic arithmetic to learning by imitation.
 	* They can also tell distances through optical flow which involves judging the rate at which the ground beneath them appears to move.
 This is why bees die when underneath still water because they cannot tell the distance they have travelled.
 	* They can communicate information through "vibrations".
 They can convey location quality and distance based on the duration of these vibrations.

+* [Pigeons](https://www.youtube.com/watch?v=LfYV39SKIiM&t=2s) have their own remarkable traits
+	* They have complex mating rituals and social networks.
+	* They can recognize other pigeons, although the essential feature is the beak.
+They ignore the actual anatomy of a pigeon so even if the body parts are jumbled up, they will recognize it as a pigeon.
+	* They can be trained for pattern recognition tasks.
 # Links
 * [zefrank](https://www.youtube.com/@zefrank) - has a fantastic series of videos about specific animals delivered in both educational and entertaining fashion.